Successions

 Ensure your loved ones know what to do when you die by having a valid will in place – Lindsey S. Olsen, Attorney at Law can help.
 Contact our St. Tammany Parish succession lawyer online or call (985) 256-3553 to create or alter your will.

-Do You Have to Have a Succession in Louisiana?
+Is a Succession Necessary in Louisiana?

 In Louisiana, almost all estates, no matter how big or small, will wind up going through a succession.
 Other states may call it probate, but a succession in Louisiana is the legal process for transferring a deceased person's assets to his or her heirs.